njpatel/APL/doc/setstatement.md

 * Query options can also be enabled programmatically by setting them in the `ClientRequestProperties` object.
 See [here](../api/netfx/request-properties.md).

-* Query options are not formally a part of the Kusto language, and may be modified without being considered as a breaking language change.
+* Query options are not formally a part of the APL language, and may be modified without being considered as a breaking language change.

 ## Syntax